More results...

 Since the upthrust forces are equal in both situations,

 A hydrometer is used to find the density or the relative density of a liquid.
 A hydrometer works on the principle of buoyancy.
-To the bottom of the hydrometer, a mass is attached.
+A mass is attached to the bottom of the hydrometer.
 Due to this mass, the center of gravity will be lower than the center of buoyancy.

 Therefore, the hydrometer stays vertical.
 The bottom of the hydrometer is shaped like a bulb.
 As a result, a larger volume of fluid is displaced from a smaller height.
 Due to this, the height of the immersion of the hydrometer is reduced.